xcrizzud/Jannick-Brech/README.md

 ## About Me

 Hello!
 My name is **Jannick Brech**, I’m 21 years old, and I’m currently studying **Computer Science**.
-I’m passionate about **Web Development** and **Design**, where I enjoy creating innovative and functional solutions.
+I’m passionate about **Web Development / FUll Stack Development** and **Design**, where I enjoy creating innovative and functional solutions.
 Exploring new technologies and working on exciting projects is what drives me every day.

 ---